torrance/Casacore.jl/README.md

 typeof(table[:NEWCOL]) <: Column{Int, 3}
 ```

-Note that the dimesionality `N` of the `ArrayColumnDesc{T, N}` refers to the dimensionality of the cell.
-The dimesionality of the column additionally includes the rows.
+Note that the dimensionality `N` of the `ArrayColumnDesc{T, N}` refers to the dimensionality of the cell.
+The dimensionality of the column additionally includes the rows.

 The degenerate column types may also be created in this way: